Athenodoros/wgsl-playground/README.md

 It is hosted on GitHub Pages here: https://athenodoros.github.io/wgsl-playground/

 Sometimes I like to write [little projects](https://github.com/Athenodoros/Chasers) in WGSL, and have been frustrated by the iteration cycle for testing small functions and syntax.
-If you've seen that problem before - maybe this could be useful for you too!
+If you've had that problem - maybe this could be useful for you too!